Humidifiers Safe for Baby?

 So, how can you avoid this white dust?
 Which kinds of humidifiers are safe and what signs may your child exhibit if they're suffering from the effects of a humidifier?

 Medical Director of Children's Breathing Institute and Professor of Pediatrics, Robin Deterding, MD, was recently interviewed by CW2/FOX 31 on this topic and shared some valuable information that may answer your questions.
-Watch her interview now.

 Children's expert, Dr. Deterding, has provided some facts and tips below for safe humidifier use.

 - Ultrasonic humidifiers can create white dust, which can be seen on furniture near the humidifiers.
 Ultrasonic humidifiers can also put organisms into the air.
 Both the white dust and the organisms can be harmful to the lungs, especially in babies and young children with smaller airways.